wizeline/wize-docs/onboarding/README.md

 ## The Big Picture

-Newly-hired communicators, designers, developers, and project managers  join the “onboarding” team for two 1-week “sprints.”
+Newly-hired team members join the onboarding team for two one-week sprints.
+The following table lists what is expected of them during this time.

 <table>
 	<tr>